mahi mahi coconut curry served with roasted root vegetables and basmati rice

 That’s what made it click for me.
 The curry would bring the warmth and the aromatics.
 The roasted root vegetables would bring earthiness and texture.
 And the basmati rice would tie it all together, catching the sauce and giving every bite a foundation.

 The first time I plated it, I knew it worked.
 The colors alone told me.
-Golden curry pooling around a piece of seared mahi mahi, a scattering of caramelized root vegetables with their deep, roasted edges, and a mound of rice flecked with whole spices.
+Golden curry pooling beside a piece of seared mahi mahi, a bed of kale with diced roasted roots tucked in, and a crispy leaf across the top.
 It looked like a dish that had intention behind it, and it tasted that way too.

 Building the Mahi Mahi Coconut Curry Sauce